Microsoft/azure-docs.pt-pt/articles/notification-hubs/notification-hubs-aspnet-backend-ios-apple-push-notification-service-apns-rich.md

     return YES;
     ```

-14. Substitua na seguinte implementação por `application:didRegisterForRemoteNotificationsWithDeviceToken` para que as alterações da interface do usuário do storyboard sejam alteradas em conta:
+14. Substituto na seguinte `application:didRegisterForRemoteNotificationsWithDeviceToken` implementação para ter em conta as alterações ui do storyboard:

     ```objc
     // Access navigation controller which is at the root of window